hyurl/dotry/README.md

 regardless of transpiling to `es5`, `es2015`, `es2016` or even higher versions.

-And since it's well typed in TypeScript, it is easy to just pass any function to **trydo**, and TypeScript will automatically infer returning types of the result.
+And since it's well typed in TypeScript, it is easy to just pass any function to **trydo**, and TypeScript will automatically infer return types of the result.

-Also, **trydo** only packs the potential error and the returning value into the form of `[err, res]`, it **DOES NOT** change the outlook of the original function.
+Also, **trydo** only packs the potential error and the return value into the form of `[err, res]`, it **DOES NOT** change the outlook of the original function.